 In summation, the Honoka'a Hongwanji Buddhist Mission complex retains its integrity in terms of location, design, setting, materials, workmanship, feeling and association.
-Taking into account the criteria considerations A (owned by a religious organization), B (relocation of the Judo $D\bar{o}j\bar{o}$ 48 years ago), and G (the Social Hall is only 48 years old), the property is worthy of listing on the Hawai'i and National Registers of Historic Places because: (1) The premises has provided an important foundation for the local Japanese American community from early immigration, through the Americanization process, during the dark days of World War II, and to the present; (2) The Social Hall will reach the 50-year mark in less than two years; (3) The Judo $D\bar{o}j\bar{o}$ was moved a minimal distance within the same property nearly 50 years ago.
+Taking into account the criteria considerations A (owned by a religious organization), B (relocation of the Judo $D\bar{o}j\bar{o}$ 50 years ago), and G (the Social Hall 50 years old), the property is worthy of listing on the Hawai'i and National Registers of Historic Places because: (1) The premises has provided an important foundation for the local Japanese American community from early immigration, through the Americanization process, during the dark days of World War II, and to the present; (2) The Social Hall just reached its 50-year mark; (3) The Judo $D\bar{o}j\bar{o}$ was moved a minimal distance within the same property 50 years ago.
 On this basis, the Historic Honoka'a Town Project nominates the Honoka'a Hongwanji Buddhist Mission to both the Hawai'i State and National Registers of Historic Places.